-I still remember the first time I had fattoush salad.
-It was a 2003 featured recipe in Vegetarian Times.
-The chewy and crisp pita, the crunch of fresh cucumbers, and the lip puckering goodness of lemon and sumac, it was everything a salad should be.
+Back in 2003, I was flipping through an issue of Vegetarian Times.
+I came across a recipe for fattoush salad that sounded delicious.
+The chewy and crisp toasted pita, the crunch of fresh cucumbers, and the lip puckering goodness of lemon and sumac, it was everything a salad should be.
 Light, refreshing and yet, hearty at the same time.

-While this salad takes inspiration from fattoush salad, it is a bit of a departure.
-For a variation, add some heirloom tomatoes and/or kalamata olives.
-This salad is best eaten right away, while the pitas are still warm and crisped, and create a contrast to the cool, crunchy vegetables.
-Delicious!
+While this pita bread salad takes inspiration from fattoush salad, it is a bit of a departure from traditional recipes.
+It makes ~4-6 dinner salads or 2 large dinner salads.
+It is best eaten right away, while the pitas are still warm and crisp, and create a contrast to the cool, crunchy vegetables.

 1 scallion, chopped